board & staff

 As Executive Director for IATBP, Bucky brings not only leadership skills and compassion, but an unusual ability to multi-task, organize and pay attention to every single detail when it comes to overseeing the IATBP organization.
 Bucky is also a performing songwriter and gifted teacher of guitar and voice.

-NAT VEIGA
+NATALIE VEIGA

 Digital Engagement Director and Assistant Executive Director